 March 12, 2025, 4:30 – 5:30 p.m., Zoom

 Please join us online for some professional networking.
-We will provide a brief review of climate change education, a question and answer period, and time to work together in a supportive environment.
+This is a time to work with other district professionals in a supportive environment.
 Teachers may bring lesson plans they need help with.
 Administrators may bring questions they have about implementation in their schools.
 We are happy to address any needs brought to this session and provide space for collaboration among schools and districts.
+You may also want to use this time to prepare for the culminating Showcase Event.
 Register for March Coaching and Collaboration.

 Experiential Learning Opportunity with New Jersey Sea Grant Consortium (NJSGC)